German regulator proposes lower earnings for power, gas grids

-FRANKFURT (Reuters) -Germany’s federal network agency on Wednesday published a draft proposal for equity interest rates for gas and power networks showing operators stand to see their income curbed in the five-year periods starting 2023 and 2024 respectively.
+FRANKFURT, July 14 (Reuters) - Germany's federal network agency on Wednesday published a draft proposal for equity interest rates for gas and power networks showing operators stand to see their income curbed in the five-year periods starting 2023 and 2024 respectively.

 The authority proposed a permitted return for new infrastructure of 4.59% before corporate tax, down from 6.91% now, in the regulated sectors, where costs are recouped through fees levied on end-customer prices.